 Choosing paint colors can be tricky and sometimes your favorite colors may not be the best choice for your walls.
-Below you will learn a few do’s and don’ts as well as a little lesson in color theory which will help you look at colors in a whole new light.
+Below you will learn a few do’s and don’ts as well as a little lesson in paint color theory and psychology which will help you look at colors in a whole new light.

 Lighting and color

 Light plays a huge role in how your color will look.
 When you’re looking at paint swatches in the store you are seeing them under the light of the store; typically fluorescent.
 Fluorescent lights cast a blue light which will dramatically change how that color swatch looks to you.
 If you took that same swatch outside on a sunny day it will look like a completely different color.

 This is a big reason why you loved something in the store but not when you got it home!

 Always, always, bring the color swatches home and look at them in the room that you are going to paint!
 Better yet, live with them on the walls for a few days.
 This way you can see how the color will react with different types of light.
 A sunny day vs. a rainy day.
 Daytime vs. night-time.

 Here is an experiment to show you how light effects a color.
 Notice the gray in the white square looks dark compared to the gray in the black square where it looks lighter.
 They are the exact same color Gray.
 It’s the surrounding light, or lack of, that changes how the Gray looks.